Mouse Alum, Hudson High School of Learning Technologies

 Zainab is studying “Political and Social Thought,” an interdisciplinary program at the University of Virginia (UVA) that gives her the ability to take classes across many areas, including math, engineering and politics.
 “Mouse bridged the gap for me.
 I had the hard skills, but Mouse gave me the soft skills.
 Mouse taught me to believe in myself.
 I didn’t learn that anywhere else other than Mouse.”

 Zainab brought her experience in design to her college experience.
-She is involved “Hack Cville,” a group of entrepreneurial innovators in the UVA and greater Charlottesville community.
+She is involved in “Hack Cville,” a group of entrepreneurial innovators in the UVA and greater Charlottesville community.
 As a member of Hack Cville, Zainab created a project for low income students to budget and save money for larger investments.
 She also started a scholarship process for students at UVA.

 “I use the design process I learned through Mouse in everything I do.
 It’s what I do in my everyday life.
 With Mouse, there was always a purpose of everything we created.”